 The bottom-line: CEP is making waves!

-the curriculum.
+The Bard MBA in Sustainability: This innovative new degree is among a handful of business programs around the world that fully integrate sustainability throughout the curriculum.
 The NY Times ran a nice article on the MBA, noting that the Bard program “anticipates that many graduates will start their own green-minded businesses and that others will work for established companies as “intrapreneurs,” blending sustainability initiatives into every function of a business, including operations, marketing, finance and strategy.”
 The finance and political economy dimensions of the MBA are being developed in conjunction with Bard’s renowned Levy Economics Institute.

 The Bard MBA has a unique, weekend-intensive structure.
 Students attend residencies once each month from Friday morning to Monday afternoon, over two years, allowing them to continue to work up to thirty hours per week, and, potentially, attend the program from anywhere across the eastern US, and even beyond.
 Weekend-intensive residencies are supplemented by on-line instruction.
 The monthly residencies will be held primarily in NY City, and we are now enrolling students for our first class in Fall 2012.

 In addition to the new MBA, we have also just inaugurated a two-week “January term” into our MS curricula.
 One team of students travelled with Professor Tafur to Oaxaca, Mexico, to learn about our ongoing research partnership with INSO, the Institute for Nature and Society, focused on “slow water” management.
 You can see the terrific video about our work in Oaxaca here.

 Another group, working with Professor Barnes, explored the potential for biochar to scale as a climate solution.